FarmDyn/documentation/docs/methodology/risk.md

 expected returns aggregated over the full simulation horizon, and do not take fluctuations of the cash flow for individual years into account.
-This is reasonable as the farmer is assumed to have access to credits which can be used to overcome short run cash constraints.
+This is reasonable as the farmer is assumed to have access to credits which can be used to overcome short-term cash constraints.
 The cost of using credits as a risk management option is considered endogenously in the model as farmers have to pay interest on these credits which reduces the NPV.
 Still, considering that risk is accessed here with regard to